Category: Objective Test & Presentation

 SECTION: Each local chapter may enter one team of four (4) or five (5) members.
 No presentation at the section conference.

-STATE: A maximum of the top six (6) places from the section competition will represent their section at the State Leadership Conference.
-The top five (5) or eight (8) teams with the highest average objective test score at SLC will compete in the role play presentation portion of the event.
-Finalists will be determined by December 31.
+STATE: A maximum of the top three (3) places from the section competition will represent their section at the State Leadership Conference.
+The top eight (8) teams with the highest average objective test score at SLC will compete in the role play presentation portion of the event.

 NATIONAL: The top four (4) places in state competition will represent California at the National Leadership Conference.
 NOTE: Some SLC top-10 finalists will become eligible for the national conference as a result of drops.
 Make sure you get early approval from your parents to attend the National Conference so you will be in a position to say "yes" to your adviser if you are "bumped up".